-- Participating MUTD cities include McKinney, Princeton, Melissa and Lowry Crossing
+- Participating MUTD cities include McKinney, Princeton, Melissa and Lowry Crossing, Prosper and Celina

 - Regional Fare: $5 one-way (travel outside a participating city, but within Collin County)

-- Customer must pay the fare with cash or personal check only
+- Customer may pay the fare with cash or personal check only

 - Exact fare is required